Carnivorous Plants Web Site

 CP Organizations

-My interest in these meat-eaters dates back to my early childhood when I was fortunate to find and join a group of people interested in carnivorous plants, called Insectivorous Plant Society (IPS), conceived by Sadashi Komiya and others in 1949.
+My interest in these meat-eaters dates back to my early childhood when I was fortunate to find and join a group of people interested in carnivorous plants, called the Insectivorous Plant Society (IPS), conceived by Sadashi Komiya and others in 1949.
 Their main goal is to disseminate correct knowledge of carnivorous plants and to foster communication among its members sharing the same interest.
 IPS also has been contributing immensely to the preservation efforts of these rare species in nature.
-IPS produces quarterly magazines and holds yearly exhibitions of carnivorous plants in Tokyo.
+IPS produces quarterly newsletters and holds yearly exhibitions of carnivorous plants in Tokyo.
 Through their activities, my interest in carnivorous plants was enhanced, my understanding expanded, my appreciation deepened.
 Their address is:

 Insectivorous Plant Society